mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 that we can use the ``redirect()`` to pass parameters into the destination method.

-As for the ``notfound`` method, the first 5 lines of the method adds a row to the page table.
+As for the ``notfound`` method, the first two lines of the method add a row to the page table.
 From there, the path is exactly the same it would be for our ``edit`` method.

 With these changes in place, we have a fully functional wiki.
 Give it a try!
 You should be able to create new pages now.

 Adding a page list
 ============================================